-"Pouwhaitere", the pride and joy of our fleet
+Our classic aircraft, the pride and joy of our fleet.

-From days flown under command of the Royal New Zealand Air Force, and then as a passenger commuter for the National Airways Corporation, to fertilising crops as a top-dressing craft around New Zealand, the Douglas DC3 is a true Kiwi at heart.
+From days flown under command of the Royal New Zealand Air Force, and then as a passenger commuter for the National Airways Corporation, to fertilising crops as a top-dressing craft around New Zealand, Air Chathams' Douglas DC3 is a true Kiwi at heart.

-While in National Airways service, our DC3 was named "Pouwhaitere" , the Maori name for a red-crowned parakeet found on Chatham Island and other remote pacific islands.
-Air Chathams has retained the name for our fleet.
+While in National Airways service, the Air Chathams DC3 was originally named "Pouwhaitere", the Maori name for a red-crowned parakeet found on Chatham Island and other remote pacific islands.

 The DC-3 is a dream way to travel, with wide doors and aisles, large ‘skyliner’ windows, comfortable seating, and great in-flight service options available.